mrphoebs/ISwear/README.md

 String resultAlt = resultPromise.get(100l,TimeUnit.MILLISECONDS);

 /*
-* Adds a PromiseListener to the promise, whose whenFullfilled or whenBroken
+* Adds a PromiseListener to the promise, whose whenfulfilled or whenBroken
 * method is invoked when the promise is realized.
 */
 PromiseListener promiseListener = new ComposingPromiseListener();